| Site

 It can be tough working for human rights of people diagnosed with

-psychiatric disorders -- or "psychiatric survivors" as many of us call
+psychiatric disorders -- or "psychiatric survivors" as many of us

 ourselves.
-We call ourselves "psychiatric survivors" to remember those who
+We call ourselves "psychiatric survivors" to remember

 did not survive the forced electroshocks, the forced druggings, the back